EnriqueSPR/Enrique_portfolio/README.md

 Supervised ML **regression problem** -> Predicting house rental prices in Madrid
 * Created a tool that estimates rental prices from Madrid houses which can aid flat owners as well as people looking for a house to get an idea of the Real State Market in Madrid.

-* Scraped over 2000 house rent information from https://www.pisos.com/ using python and the beautifulsoup library.
+* **Scraped over 2000 house rent information** from https://www.pisos.com/ using python and the beautifulsoup library.

-* Performed data cleaning steps and removed outliers.
+* Performed **data cleaning** steps and removed outliers.

-* Exploratory Data Analyses shed light into the most important parameters driving house prices in Spain.
+* **Exploratory Data Analyses** shed light into the most important parameters driving house prices in Spain.
 These parameters were chosen in the model building process.

-* Optimized Linear, Lasso, Decission Tree, Random Forest, Support Vector Regressors using GridsearchCV to find the best model.
+* Optimized Linear, Lasso, Decission Tree, Random Forest, Support Vector Regressors using GridsearchCV to **find the best model**.

 * SVR was chosen as the most promissing and tuned using GridSearchCV, achieving a score of **0.84** accuracy against the test set.

-* Wrote a python flask server that uses the saved model to serve http requests.
+* Wrote a python **flask server** that uses the saved model to serve http requests.

-* Built a website in html, css and javascript that allows user to predict rental prices in Madrid.
+* Built a **website** in html, css and javascript that allows user to predict rental prices in Madrid.

 <img src="figures/hist_boxcox.png" width="600"/>